marches/ToTheMoon/docs/README.md

-﻿#The Apollo Guidance Computer
+﻿# The Apollo Guidance Computer
 By Annie Kroo, Paige Pfenninger, March Saper

-## In

-For our final Computer Architecture project, we set out with the goal to understand Block 1 of the Apollo Guidance Computer and create a simulation that can run all of the commands in Block 1.
+For our final Computer Architecture project, we set out with the goal to understand Block 1 of the Apollo Guidance Computer (AGC) and create a simulation that can run all of the commands in Block 1.

 We chose this project because we wanted to understand how early computers work and attempt to recreate one of the first computers with modern software.